-In this show we discuss an odd question by Karen, who we suspect has Iranian friends that keep telling her, “don’t be tired”.
+In this episode, we discuss an odd question by Karen, who we suspect has Iranian friends that keep telling her, “don’t be tired”.
 This is the translation of the term, “khaste nabashi”, and it’s maybe one of the most important things you should learn about Iran and Iranians.

-- How should I use the Persian term “khaste nabashi” (“don’t be tired”)?
+- How should I use the Persian term “khaste nabaashi” (“don’t be tired”)?

-- When should I not use the term “khaste nabashi”?
+- When should I not use the term “khaste nabaashi”?

 - How should I greet and thank Iranian taxi drivers?

 - If I only ever learn one Persian (Farsi) phrase, what should it be?

 - How long is a ‘one metre ice cream’?

 If you have any additional questions about how to use the Iranian term “khaste nabaashi” (“don’t be tired”), please add a comment below and we’ll do our best to answer it.
 If you are Iranian and feel we’ve not done this topic any justice, please comment below and to help enlighten our audience.

 Did you like this episode?
 If so, be sure to share it with friends, add a comment here, or kindly give us a rating on any podcast provider you may use.